RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Could not find / access input Rasters.`**
     - *Cause:*   Error raised by the `D2W` class (`GetStarted/cDepth2Groundwater.py`) or the `DET` class (`GetStarted/cDetrendedDEM.py`) or the `MU` class (`GetStarted/cMorphUnits.py`) when the defined DEM, flow depth, or velocity *GeoTIFF*s are not usable.
     - *Remedy:*
-        + Ensure that no other program uses the selected in DEM / flow depth Raster and *Condition* folder.
+        + Ensure that no other program uses the selected in DEM/flow depth Raster and *Condition* folder.
         + Manually / visually verify the consistency of the provided input Rasters.
         + Avoid running `d2w.tif`, `mu.tif` and `det.tif` creation simultaneously and for multiple conditions (the *.cache* folders are locked by individual instantiations).